Browse the Guide:

 BRAINARD, ALDIS.
 LETTER, 1862.
 0.1 cu. ft.
 Union soldier of the 5th Vermont Infantry in the Civil War.
 Letter written June 8, 1862, from camp outside Richmond, Virginia, to his wife.
 Describes the Battle of Fair Oaks and the resulting stench from the dead soldiers on the field.
 Ms89-044.

 BRAXTON, CARTER.
 LETTERS, 1842-1843.
 0.1 cu. ft.
 Copies of four letters written by Braxton from Chericoke in King William County, Virginia to Dr. C.C.
 Cocke of Fluvanna County, Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1966-001.

 BRECKINRIDGE, JOHN C. (1821-1875).
 NOTE (DISTILLING), 1864.
 0.1 cu. ft.
 Collection consists of a single note to Maj.
 General John C. Breckinridge asking for permission to distill whiskey for medicinal and pharmaceutical purposes.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-082.

 BRICK, JOHN (1922-1973).
 BOOK MANUSCRIPT, ca. 1956.
 0.2 cu. ft.
 Author of historical novels.
 Typescript draft of Civil War novel Jubilee, which follows the fictional 195th New York Infantry as it participates in Sherman's march to the sea.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-098.

 BRIGGS, MARIAN.
 LETTER, 1866.
 0.1 cu. ft.
 Resident of Gorham, New York.
 Letter to Catherine Weatherbee.
 Discusses their friendship, her parents' hardships, and the military service of her brothers Henry and Albert (both in the 126th New York Infantry)--particularly the wounding of Henry at Gettysburg and his subsequent death.
 Civil War Small Manuscripts Collection.
 Ms2003-014.